-Factbox: Apple launches streaming service at $4.99/month, unveils new iPad
+Factbox: Apple's streaming service to cost $4.99/month; unveils new iPad, updates Watch

 ** Through family sharing, up to six members can share one subscription

-** Original shows to include “See” and “The Morning Show”, starring Jason Momoa and Alfre Woodard and produced by Reese Witherspoon and Jennifer Aniston
+** Original shows to include Jason Momoa and Alfre Woodard staring “See” and “The Morning Show”, produced by Reese Witherspoon and Jennifer Aniston

 ** Launches 7th-generation iPad